Diaoul/hass-load-shedding/README.md

 - **Safety Margin (90%)** - Higher = more proactive, lower = use more capacity
 - **Restoration Margin (80%)** - Must be lower than safety margin to prevent flapping
 - **Gap (10% default)** - Hysteresis prevents constant shed/restore cycles

+### Status Sensors

+Status sensors help the blueprint determine if a load is actually consuming power:

+**When to use status sensors:**
+- Loads with built-in state reporting (e.g., `binary_sensor.ev_charger_charging`)
+- Smart plugs with power threshold binary sensors
+- Devices with separate "running" indicators (e.g., heat pump compressor status)

+**When you can skip status sensors:**
+- Simple loads where switch state = power state (e.g., resistive heaters)
+- Loads that always consume power when switch is on
+- Loads without available status feedback

+**How it works:**
+- **With status sensor:** Blueprint only sheds loads when status = 'on'
+  - Example: EV charger switch is on, but status sensor shows 'not charging' → Skip shedding
+- **Without status sensor:** Blueprint assumes switch state = power state
+  - Example: Water heater switch is on → Assume it's consuming its rated power

 ## 🤝 Support